 Well published photographer with almost 30 years of experience specializing in athletic models.
 My work is used by publishers for calendars, greeting cards, and photo art books.
 I sell signed prints to private collectors.
 Seeking athletic collegiate models comfortable doing A&F type modeling.

 Models must be 18 years of age and have a government issued ID* before we work together.
-Models earn an hourly fee and may use some of the images for self-promotion.
-My Average model earns $75 - $150 per hour.
 The average session is one to two hours.

 * An acceptable ID is a Drivers License, Military ID or DOD Dependent ID Card, State Issued ID Card or a Passport.
 The ID must have your picture AND your date of birth.

 HINTS FOR NEW MODELS